nicollis/blog.oll.is/content/posts/2023-09-04_robust_python/index.md

 ## Error Handling

-Absolutely, adding a section on how Python's behavior can make it error-prone in certain situations would provide a well-rounded perspective in the "Error Handling" part of your blog post.
-This can serve as a prelude to why robust error handling techniques are especially essential in Python.
-Here’s how you could incorporate this:

 ### Python's Error-Prone Behavior

 Before diving into best practices for error handling, it's crucial to understand that Python can be error-prone in ways that might differ from other programming languages.
 For example, when searching for an item in an array, languages like C\++ or JavaScript return a value like `-1` to indicate the item is not found.
 However, Python throws a `ValueError` exception in such cases.
 This behavior necessitates a more proactive approach to error handling.